Finding True North

 More about Sam

-Sam is a DevOps Engineer at Novastone Media, where he designs and implements cloud native solutions.
+Sam is a Platform Engineer at Novastone Media, where he designs and implements cloud native solutions utilising DevOps.
 He graduated from Brunel university with a Bachelor's degree in Computer Science, 2016.

 After graduating, he attended a coding bootcamp which sparked his interest in infrastructure as code and automation.
 Soon after, Sam worked at Cancer Research UK (CRUK) for two years as a Linux System Administrator, where he supported CRUK’s core (internal and external) web applications and Linux infrastructure.
 Sam is a fitness enthusiast and loves a challenge (in technology or fitness).